cloudfoundry/diego-ssh/README.md

 # diego-ssh

-Diego-ssh is an implmentation of an ssh proxy server and a lightweight ssh daemon.
-When deployed and configured correctly, they provide a simple and scalable way access containers associated with LRP instances.
+Diego-ssh is an implementation of an ssh proxy server, a lightweight ssh daemon, and a Cloud Foundry cli plugin.
+When deployed and configured correctly, they provide a simple and scalable way to access containers associated with Diego long running processes.

 ## Proxy

-The proxy server hosts the user-accessible ssh endpoint and is responsble for authentication, policy enforcment, and access controls in the context of Cloud Foundry.
-After succesfully authenticating with the proxy, the proxy will attempt to locate the target container and create an ssh session to the container.
-Once both sessions have been established, the proxy will manage the communication between the user's ssh client and the container's ssh daemon.
+The ssh proxy hosts the user-accessible ssh endpoint and is responsible for authentication, policy enforcement, and access controls in the context of Cloud Foundry.
+After a user has successfully authenticated with the proxy, the proxy will attempt to locate the target container and create an ssh session to a daemon running inside the container.
+After both sessions have been established, the proxy will manage the communication between the user's ssh client and the container's ssh daemon.

-The container must run an ssh daemon inside the container on a port that is exposed to the host.

 ### Proxy Authentication